edwin465/SSVEP-stCCA/README.md

 and $a\_1$, $a\_1$, ..., $a\_K$ are the indices of $K$ stimuli (let's say: $1 \le a_1 < a_2 \cdots < a_K \le N\_f$).

 ### Inter-subject SSVEP template
-Target subject's SSVEP template = weighted summation of source subjects' SSVEP templates

-Weight vector is shared across different stimulus frequencies
+Here we assume that `different subjects' spatially filtered SSVEP template share common knowledge`.
+Specifically, **a new subject's (or target subject's) spatially filtered SSVEP template is the weighted summation of the existing subjects' (or source subjects') spatially filtered SSVEP templates**.
+In addition, the weight vector is invariant with different stimulus frequencies.

 ## Two SSVEP datasets
 1. Tsinghua benchmark dataset (Dataset I) [2]